tarantool/front-ui-kit/src/components/Tooltip/readme.md

-Preferred way to create tooltip is `withTootip` HOC because `Tooltip` component produces one extra DOM node.
+Preferred way to create tooltip is `withTooltip` HOC because `Tooltip` component produces one extra DOM node.

 Orange tooltip used just to show, how you can pass your custom styles into tooltip.